scalefactory/zcollective/README.md

 ## Template Aliasing

-Optionally, ZCollective can use the ```zabbix_template``` MCollective plugin to interrogate each host for a list of alternative templates to use for configuration management classes installed on that host.
+Optionally, ZCollective can use the ```zabbix_template``` MCollective plugin to interrogate each host for a list of alternative and extra templates to use for configuration management classes installed on that host.

-This can be very useful, for example, to use a different template on a specific host, if it is a replication master rather than a slave.
+Aliasing can be very useful, for example, to use a different template on a specific host, if it is a replication master rather than a slave.
 It can also be handy, if you have a class that is installed on every host, to use that to ensure the ```Template OS Linux``` Zabbix template is linked to that host by ZCollective.

-To configure a template alias on a host, put a file in ```/etc/zabbix/template_aliases/``` named after the template you wish to be aliased.
+To configure a template alias on a host, put a file in ```/etc/zabbix/template_aliases/``` named after the configuration management class you wish to be aliased.
 That file should contain a single line, which is the name of the Zabbix template that should be used instead.

 For example, we have a ```scalefactory::packages``` Puppet module which is installed on all of our hosts.
 In that module, we write out a file ```/etc/zabbix/template_aliases/scalefactory_packages``` which contains the text ```Template OS Linux```.
 This ensures that this standard Zabbix template is linked to all hosts.

+To specify extra templates to be linked to the host for a given module, put a file in ```/etc/zabbix/template_extras/``` named after the configuration management class.
+Add extra templates, one per line, to this file.

+This can be useful to add monitoring for optional features of a configuration management class.
+For example, our Apache puppet module contains a Zabbix template which monitors port 80 by default.
+If SSL is turned on, we use this extra template feature to ensure that checks are also made for Apache listening on port 443.

 Use of the ```zabbix_template``` plugin is completely optional, and ZCollective will work perfectly without it.